crazyjeannot/propp/README.md

 Jean Barré, Olga Seminck, Antoine Bourgois, Thierry Poibeau.
 2025.
 [Modeling the Construction of a Literary Archetype: The Case of the Detective Figure in French Literature](https://arxiv.org/pdf/2511.00627)
-In *Proceeding of the Sixth Conference on Computational Humanities Research 2025 (CHR 2025).* Luxembourg, Luxembourg.
+In *Proceeding of the Sixth Conference on Computational Humanities Research 2025 (CHR 2025).* Esch-sur-Alzette, Luxembourg.
 [arxiv](https://arxiv.org/abs/2511.00627).